The Hypnosis for Community Wellness Facilitator course will be updated for Fall 2023 after I finish and publish the

 Four Scholarships in 2023

-This is not the first time I’ve given scholarships to hypnosis students, but this year, 2021, I want to award four scholarships for the second round of the new Hypnosis for Community Wellness Program, which will start sometime in Fall, 2021.
+This is not the first time I’ve given scholarships to hypnosis students.
+I will award four scholarships for the third round of the new Hypnosis for Community Wellness Program, which will probably be given in the Fall, 2023.

 These scholarships are reserved for Black, Indigenous, and other People of Color (as a form of reparations); LGBTQIA+ people; people with disabilities; and people who are recent immigrants to the U.S. but who are experiencing discrimination as a result of their ethnicity or religion.